Edwin Johnson QC

 - Rind v Theodore Goddard EWHC 459 (Ch) (whether claim in solicitor’s negligence could be made by beneficiary of estate suffering a tax loss)

-- Edwin is currently acting in professional negligence claims involving allegations of solicitors’ negligence in relation to freehold acquisitions, collective enfranchisements, lease extension claims, the operation of a break clause, the extent of liability on a yielding up covenant in a lease.
+- Edwin’s most recent case in this area involved a multi-million pound claim arising out of the management of property assets held by a group of life funds.
+Edwin is currently acting in professional negligence claims involving allegations of solicitors’ negligence in relation to freehold acquisitions, collective enfranchisements, lease extension claims, the operation of a break clause, and the extent of liability on a yielding up covenant in a lease.
 Edwin has also recently acted on a multi million pound professional negligence claim arising out of dealings with a commercial lease structure.

 - John Thomas v Ken Thomas Limited EWCA Civ 1504 (rights of forfeiture in respect of arrears of rent compromised by a company voluntary arrangement)

-- Current and recent work includes acting in the disputes arising out of the administration of Halliwells LLP, acting in a claim by a commercial landlord of an industrial estate against an insolvent tenant, advising a major bank on its security in relation to a London estate, and advising in connection with the restructuring/administration of various substantial property portfolios.
+- Current and recent work includes acting in a claim to terminate a development agreement and forfeit a lease held by an insolvent tenant, acting in a claim by a commercial landlord of an industrial estate against an insolvent tenant, advising a major bank on its security in relation to a London estate, advising in connection with the restructuring/administration of various substantial property portfolios, and acting in a dispute over the enforceability of an original tenant guarantee where the current tenant had gone into liquidation, disclaiming the lease.

 - Shell UK Ltd v Total UK Ltd EWCA Civ 180 (recoverability of damages in respect of economic loss)